 Related instruction in registered apprenticeship can be delivered in a variety of formats.
 In plumbing and electrical, most apprentices attend classes through Vermont Technical College at several sites located around the state.
 Plumbing union sponsors provide related instruction through classes at their union training center.
 In other careers, students may attend classes delivered by the company, on-line, CCV, VTC or other training entities.

 If you are employed and wish to become an apprentice, your employer should contact the Apprenticeship Office in Montpelier at 802-828-5250.
 An Apprenticeship Field Representative will be asked to make an on-site visit to help develop the program.

 If you are not employed, you can find an employer sponsor in a variety of ways.
 You can apply directly to employers who employ workers in the field in which you are interested.
 For example, if you are looking for a plumbing apprenticeship, you could apply for work at any of the local plumbing companies.
-You may also check for apprenticeship opportunities through VT Job Link.
-This web site also contains a list of apprenticeship sponsors.
+We provide a link to the active registered apprenticeship sponsors on this website.

 If you are interested in taking electrical or plumbing classes, please feel free to contact Judy Bourbeau at 802-828-5250.
 Classes begin in September each year and are generally held in Barre, Hartford, Rutland, St. Johnsbury, Springfield, White River and Williston.
 In addition, some plumbing classes are offered via interactive television system in many communities around the state.